 After walking-off her Birthright trip to visit a Palestinian Bedouin village, Risa Nagel wrote in the Huffington Post, “It’s a moral failure for the largest organization that educates American Jews about Israel to tell a false narrative that obscures the truth about the occupation and its effects on Palestinians.
 If I didn’t walk off Birthright, I would have gone back home without hearing about the settlements, the West Bank, or the lives of Palestinians.”

-Despite more people choosing to walk-off their Birthright trips, the organization maintains that it does not consider the political beliefs of its applicants.
+According to the organization, it does not consider the political beliefs of its applicants.